firtoz/GPT-Shell/README.md

 - ADMIN_PING_ID: Bot owner's Discord id (that's you!)

   Used to let you send some special commands and configure the bot.
+- IGNORE_INIT: (Optional) When set to 'true', when it starts, will not check active threads for new messages since the bot was last online.
+  If you're in many servers, there may be many active threads, so that would hit a rate limit.
+In that case, it's better to handle messages as they come, instead of checking many threads at once.

 Extras:
 - WOLFRAM_APP_ID: Used for the Wolfram Alpha ability.